joankariuki/HeroSquad/README.md

 #### By **joan kariuki**

 ## Description
-This is a program where the user can create squads and populate each squad with four
+This is a program where the user can create squads and populate each squad with four changes